 Please email me at email@example.com

-Here are a couple of other cards that I have made.
+Here is a couple of other cards that I have made.
 Click on the picture and it will take you to the tutorial!